 The mission of The Mesa is to foster significant life-enhancing work in the visual arts and humanities by providing an uninterrupted working environment for writers and artists in an inspiring, conducive setting, free from distraction.

-The Mesa is a 501(c)(3) organization building an Arts and Humanities retreat-residency center where eight to ten writers, scholars, and visual artists can work on designated projects for two weeks to two months.
+The Mesa is a 501(c)(3) organization building an Arts and Humanities retreat-residency center where eight writers, scholars, and visual artists can work on designated projects for two weeks to two months.
 The center will provide residents uninterrupted time away from the noise and clutter of every day life, in a place of tranquility and beauty that will inspire the creative process.
 CLICK FOR MORE INFORMATION

 The Mesa program is designed to further works in progress by writers in the literary arts and humanities, and allow the creation of new works by visual artists.
 By sharing the product or process of their experience through public programs, exhibits, demonstrations, and readings, the residents will enhance community life in the region.
 CLICK HERE FOR MORE INFORMATION ON THE MESA RESIDENCY PROGRAM